AlexCSDev/XMADownloader/README.md

 	* Blacklist (configured in settings.json)
 * Plugins (via C#)
 	* Custom downloaders for adding download support for websites which need custom download logic
-	* XMADownloader comes with the following plugins by default: Google Drive, Mega.nz
+	* XMADownloader comes with the following plugins by default: Google Drive, Mega.nz, Patreon (not logged in mode only)

 ## License
 All files in this repository are licensed under the license listed in LICENSE.md file unless stated otherwise.